-I want to tell you that what I know about what is happening today is for real and we're here to extend the right hand of friendship as we've been doing for a number of years, with no expectation of anything in return, but just the willingness to continue the dialogue, continue the efforts.
-Recently, this past year as a matter of fact, I was asked by Congressman -- is it Lantos, from California -- to appear before a subcommittee at the House as the Jerusalem bill was being discussed.
-I was asked if I would bring an address to that group [00:31:00] and I did.
-I don't usually spend a number of hours preparing anything, because I speak 25 times a week and I travel 8,000 miles a week, and I don't have time for a script -- I get a few thoughts in my head and then fire away.
-That's the way I notice it's been done here tonight. (laughter) (applause) As Flip Wilson said, the devil made me do that. (laughter) But I want to read to you something that I did spend a few hours on, because it really expresses not just my commitment to the move of the embassy to Jerusalem, but I believe my heartbeat and the heartbeat of the conservative Christian public in this country, [00:32:00] a growing heartbeat towards Israel.
-So I'd just like to read it as I conclude my 20 minutes. (laughter)
+Recently, this past year as a matter of fact, I was asked by Congressman, is it Lantos, from California, to appear before a subcommittee of the House, the Jerusalem bill was being discussed.
+I was asked if I would bring an address to that group and I did.
+I don't usually spend a number of hours preparing anything because I speak twenty-five times a week and I travel 8,000 miles a week and I don't have time for a script.
+I get a few thoughts in my head and then far away, that's the way I notice its been done here tonight.
+Flip Wilson said, "the Devil made me do that."

+But I want to read something to you that I did spend a few hours on because it really expresses not just my commitment to the move of the Embassy to Jerusalem, but I believe my heartbeat and the heartbeat of the conservative Christian public in this country, a growing heartbeat, towards Israel.
+So I would just like to read it to conclude my twenty minutes.